MircoM99/electronics/Test Stand/README.md

 ## Power
 Power in the board is supplied by the USB port on the [ESP32](https://www.adafruit.com/product/3405).
 This particular board has a pin labelled USB that is directly connected to the USB 5V pins.
 All the other 5V components are powered from this pin.
-The 24V required for the Mosfet circuit and the 4-20mA sensor channels is supplied by a screw connector.
+The 24V required for the Mosfet circuit and the 4-20mA sensor channels is supplied by a standard screw connector.

+## Contribution
+ARCHIE gerber files are available in the [hardware directrory](https://github.com/thrust-team/electronics/tree/main/Test%20Stand/Hardware/Test%20Stand%20PCB) of this repository along side the footprint and schematic symbols used.
+All the development has been made using the open source software [Kicad](https://kicad.org/)

+Jacopo Irone
+THRUST Team
+University of Padua